 Even if you change insurance companies, your new provider can see your past claims and may charge you accordingly.

-Several factors determine your premium and which in some cases you can’t control.
+Several factors determine your premium, which, in some cases, you can’t control.
 Your home and your personal information are how insurers assess your premium.